Israeli23/Israeli23/README.md

 I am passionate about technology and the role it plays in enabling businesses to achieve their goals.
-I am excited to continue to grow my career as a software developer

 I made this project as it my first projet in github just for fun, it allows me demonstrate my technical skills.
 Very soon I am going to upload several projects that will help me strengthen my ability of doing the right things at the right time.